malahx/QuickMods/GameData/QuickMods/QuickStart/README.md

 Delete the QuickMods/QuickStart folder in your KSP/GameData folder.

 #### Changelog

+v2.13.9-pre - 2017.03.18
+* New: Added an option to disable black screen,
+* New: Added a keyboard shortcut to stop QuickStart (Escape by default),
+* Fix: Refactorize,
+* Compiled against KSP 1.2.9.1727

 v2.13 - 2017.02.18
 * New: Added a black screen when QuickStart wait,